A controversial BDSM term

 Who is vanilla?

 The exact meaning of conventional varies depending on different interpretations.
 In some cultures, practices like threesomes, anal sex, or swinging are considered abnormal or even kinky.
-However, in German-speaking countries, such practices, as well as bondage and role-playing, are not uncommon among vanillas.
+However, in most countries, such practices, as well as bondage and role-playing, are not uncommon among vanillas.
 Sometimes, BDSM practices that don’t require much training or prior knowledge are referred to as vanilla kinks, or light kinks, or “spicy vanilla.”

 As described, the boundaries are fluid.
 The definition that characterizes the concept independently of practices, but rather sees it fulfilled in the clear rejection of deviation from the status quo, is widespread.
 Another popular opinion sees the absence of a power dynamic as characteristic of vanilla sex.
 For example, role-playing games that thrive on such a power dynamic are also very popular among vanillas.